-The receiver shall issue a PHY-CCA.indication(BUSY, {primary}) for any signal that exceeds a threshold equal to 20 dB above the minimum modulation and coding rate sensitivity (-87.75 + 20 = -67.75 dBm in the case of 6 MHz channel) in the primary TVHT_W channel within a period of aCCATime after the signal arrives at the receiver's antenna(s); then the receiver shall not issue a PHY-CCA.indication(BUSY,{secondary}), PHY-CCA.indication(BUSY,{secondary2W}), or PHY-CCA.indication(IDLE) while the threshold continues to be exceeded.
+The receiver shall issue a PHY-CCA.indication(BUSY, {primary TVHT_W}) for any signal that exceeds a threshold equal to 20 dB above the minimum modulation and coding rate sensitivity (-87.75 + 20 = -67.75 dBm in the case of 6 MHz channel) in the primary TVHT_W channel within a period of aCCATime after the signal arrives at the receiver's antenna(s); then the receiver shall not issue a PHY-CCA.indication(BUSY,{secondary TVHT_W}), PHY-CCA.indication(BUSY,{secondary TVHT_2W}), or PHY-CCA.indication(IDLE) while the threshold continues to be exceeded.

 23.3.19.5.3 CCA sensitivity for signals not occupying the primary channel

-The PHY shall issue a PHY-CCA.indication(BUSY, {secondary}) if the conditions for issuing PHY-CCA.indication(BUSY, {primary}) are not present and one of the following conditions are present in an otherwise idle TVHT_W (TVHT_MODE_1), TVHT_2W (TVHT_MODE_2C), TVHT_4W (TVHT_MODE_4C), TVHT_W+W (TVHT_MODE_2N) and TVHT_2W+2W (TVHT_MODE_4N) operating channel width:
+The PHY shall issue a PHY-CCA.indication(BUSY, {secondary TVHT_W}) if the conditions for issuing PHY-CCA.indication(BUSY, {primary TVHT_W}) are not present and one of the following conditions are present in an otherwise idle TVHT_W (TVHT_MODE_1), TVHT_2W (TVHT_MODE_2C), TVHT_4W (TVHT_MODE_4C), TVHT_W+W (TVHT_MODE_2N) and TVHT_2W+2W (TVHT_MODE_4N) operating channel width:

-Any signal within the secondary TVHT_W channel at or above a threshold (-67.75 dBm for 6 MHz, -67.75 dBm for 7 MHz and –66.5 dBm for 8 MHz) within a period of aCCATime after the signal arrives at the receiver's antenna(s); then the PHY shall not issue a PHY-CCA.indication(BUSY,{secondary2W}), or PHY-CCA.indication(IDLE) while the threshold continues to be exceeded.
+Any signal within the secondary TVHT_W channel at or above a threshold (-67.75 dBm for 6 MHz, -67.75 dBm for 7 MHz and –66.5 dBm for 8 MHz) within a period of aCCATime after the signal arrives at the receiver's antenna(s); then the PHY shall not issue a PHY-CCA.indication(BUSY,{secondary TVHT_2W}), or PHY-CCA.indication(IDLE) while the threshold continues to be exceeded.